 Science Writing (Professionally):

-Other Great Science or Writing Blogs:
+Other Great Science Blogs:

 Tenure, She Wrote is an excellent blog staffed by female academics in several disciplines; they discuss topics in academia, typically with a feminist bent (and by feminist I mean being critical of power differentials and inequality of all kinds, not just woman-centric!)